Ambitions in national plans do not yet match bold international protection and restoration commitments

 Abstract

-Almost 200 nations have made bold commitments to halting biodiversity loss as signatories to the Kunming-Montral Global Biodiversity Framework (‘GBF’).
+Almost 200 nations have made bold commitments to halt biodiversity loss as signatories to the Kunming-Montreal Global Biodiversity Framework (‘GBF’).
 The effective achievement of the GBF relies on domestic targets and actions, reflected in National Biodiversity Strategies and Action Plans (‘NBSAPs’).
-NBSAPS are an integral feature of the CBD framework with signatory nations requested to submit revised NBSAPs prior to COP16 incorporating the GBF goals and targets.
-Here we review NBSAPs of the 20 countries that have submitted to date and assess their commitments to implementing Target 2 (the 30% restoration target) and Target 3 (the ‘30 x 30 protection target’).
+NBSAPS are an integral feature of the Convention on Biological Diversity (‘CBD’) framework, and signatory nations were requested to submit revised NBSAPs prior to COP-16 incorporating the GBF goals and targets.
+Here we review NBSAPs of the 36 nations that submitted prior to COP-16 and assess their commitments to implementing Target 2 (the 30% restoration target) and Target 3 (the ‘30 x 30’ protection target).
 By first breaking these targets into their constituent elements, and assessing the detailed wording of each NBSAP, we discover that no nation has created a plan that meets all the requirements – and overall ambitions - of these two targets.
-With six years remaining until the intended realisation of the GBF, countries will need to increase both their ambition and action if Earth’s biodiversity crisis is to be abated.
+With five years remaining until the intended realisation of the GBF, countries will need to increase both their ambition and action if Earth’s biodiversity crisis is to be abated.

 DOI